50 Years of Biotechnology Innovations: PMI's Top 10 Impactful Biotech Projects

 #6.
 Dolly.
 Although it seems like a distant memory, Dolly was the first mammal to be cloned from the cell of an adult.
 This was in 1996.
 Dolly was a sheep.
 Dolly was cloned by researchers at The Roslin Institute who were working to develop a better way to produce genetically modified livestock.
 The research was led by Ian Wilmut.
 Dolly was cloned from a cell acquired from the mammary gland of a six-year-old Finn Dorset sheep and an egg from a Scottish Blackface sheep.
 She was born to her Scottish Blackface surrogate mother on July 5, 1996.
 Oddly enough, because her DNA was taken from a mammary gland cell, she was named after country singer Dolly Parton.

 #7.
 Engineered Organ.
-In 1999, Anthony Atala and his research group grew bladders in the laboratory and successfully implanted them into patients.
+In 1999, Anthony Atala and his research group grew bladders in the laboratory and successfully implanted them into patients, which became one of the unique biotechnology innovations.
 Atala is the W.H.
 Boyce professor and director of the Wake Forest Institute for Regenerative Medicine and chair of the Department of Urology.
 Atala and his team took a bladder biopsy from each patient, isolated muscle and specialized urothelial cells, and grew them in the laboratory.
 They then implanted them onto a bladder-shaped scaffold where they grew for seven to eight weeks.
 They then attached the engineered bladder to the patients’ own bladder and followed the progress for up to five years.
 The bladder function improved without any of the side effects generally linked to implanting bowel tissue.
 The research paved the way for bioprinting of organs.

 #8.
 Beyond Meat Burger.
 Beyond Meat developed a plant-based burger that mimics the taste of hamburger.
 The first plant-based burger was sold commercially in 2016.
 As of June 2019, the company had a $10 billion market cap and led the way for a variety of other companies to produce what are essentially genetically-modified vegetables that use a variety of ingredients, such as heme, to mimic the taste of beef.
 Although nutritionally about the same as beef—typically they have caloric levels similar to beef, with higher carbohydrate and salt levels with generally lower fat levels—the primary benefit is taking animals out of the protein production chain, which may have benefits for decreasing climate change.

 #9.
 Golden Rice.
 The Golden Rice Project notes that Golden Rice “is the first purposefully created biofortified food.”
-The technology behind Golden Rice was donated in 2000 by its inventors, Ingo Potrykus and Peter Beyer.
+The great biotechnology innovations behind Golden Rice were donated in 2000 by its inventors, Ingo Potrykus and Peter Beyer.
 Golden Rice is a not-for-profit project that involved genetically modified rice to address vitamin A deficiency, which affects about 250 million children around the world.
 Potrykus was then a professor at the Swiss Federal Institute of Technology in Zurich, teamed with Peter Beyer from the University of Freiberg in Germany.

 #10.
 Kymriah.
 Perhaps it would have been more appropriate to identify Immunotherapy or Immuno-Oncology as one of the projects, rather than Novartis’ Kymriah (tisagenlecleucel), even though Kymriah was the first CAR-T immuno-oncology therapy approved.
 The entire field of immuno-oncology has exploded in the last decade, revolutionizing cancer treatments and is beginning to make progress in other indications as well.
 The other approved CAR-T product is Gilead Sciences’ Yescarta (axicabtagene ciloleucel).
 They are approved for slightly different, but sometimes overlapping patient populations.
 Kymria is approved for pediatric and young adult acute lymphocytic leukemia (ALL) and for recurrently relapsing (r/r) aggressive lymphomas.
 Yescarta is approved for similar aggressive lymphomas.